1920 Stanley Cup Final: Game summaries

 In game four Foyston scored after three minutes to give the Mets a lead which they did not relinquish.
 Rowe scored at the eight-minute mark to put the Mets ahead 2-0.
 In the second period, Nighbor scored after two minutes to draw Ottawa close.
 At the 6:55 mark, Walker scored on a back-hand to put Seattle again two goals ahead, before Nighbor scored his second to make the score 3–2 after two periods.
 Seattle scored twice in the third to win the game 5–2 and even the series.

 In the fifth game, Rowe scored after ten minutes to put Seattle ahead 1–0, but Ottawa scored the next six to win the game 6–1.
 Boucher scored four minutes after Rowe to tie the score after one period.
 The score remained 1–1 after two periods.
 Darragh then scored after five minutes of the third to put Ottawa ahead.
 Gerard stick-handled through the Seattle team to put Ottawa ahead 3–1 three minutes later.
 Darragh then scored twice within a minute to record a hat-trick.
 Nighbor scored to finish the scoring.

 Seattle forward Frank Foyston had high praise for the Ottawa team after the series had concluded, and gave credit to all of Frank Nighbor, Jack Darragh and Eddie Gerard on the Senators forward line:

 "It was something awful those fellows cut loose.
 I thought we had them until Rowe was hurt, but the Ottawas had saved themselves and skated us off our feet in the third period.
 Nighbor had our line demoralized with his speed and poke check and no one could stop Darragh and Gerard.
 Darragh scored three goals in as many minutes, and Harry Holmes afterwards told me he could see three our four Darraghs on the ice, the way the big Ottawa forward was galloping up and down.
 That guy isn't human when he gets his blood up.
 We were all sorry to lose, but we were beaten by a wonderful team.
 They're a credit to the game."

-— – Seattle Metropolitans forward Frank Foyston on the Ottawa Senators after the 1920 Stanley Cup Finals.
+— – Seattle Metropolitans forward Frank Foyston on the Ottawa Senators after the 1920 Stanley Cup Final.

 For the series, Nighbor led in goals with six, while Foyston and Darragh scored five.
 Benedict recorded a 2.20 goals against average (GAA) during the series.
 Hap Holmes recorded a 3.00 GAA.
-It was Holmes' fourth consecutive Stanley Cup Finals, and his fifth to that point (1914, 1917, 1918, 1919, 1920).
+It was Holmes' fourth consecutive Stanley Cup Final, and his fifth to that point (1914, 1917, 1918, 1919, 1920).
 Each Senator received $390.19 in prize money, while each Metropolitan received $319.39.